 Cyber Security Architect and Visionary (Cyber Resilience and Cyber Defense)

 Boris Taratine is a passionate visionary and an influential ambassador of cybersecurity and cyber defense.
-He has been working for world-renowned companies across the Globe holding different senior cyber and information security technical and leadership roles; was engaged in consulting with numerous organizations and is an active participant in various industry and law enforcement forums influencing global cybersecurity development.
-Boris actively promotes industry collaboration and during decades of his career has held senior technical leadership roles across industries.
-Being a trusted adviser to the c‐suite, he has helped global businesses understand the importance of cyber disciplines and take proactive actions for improvements.
-He is very analytical; his problem‐solving skills are hard to match: he sees the roots of the problems through the elephants in the room.
+He has been working with renowned companies across the Globe, was engaged in consulting with numerous organizations.
+During the decades of his career, he has held senior technical and leadership roles across several industries.
+Being a trusted adviser to the c-suite, he has helped global businesses understand the importance of cyber disciplines and take proactive actions for improvements.
+He is very analytical; his problem-solving skills are hard to match: he sees the roots of the problems through the elephants in the room.
 He is often at odds with the conventional wisdom that can be quite annoying until you understand the point.
-He strives to actively participate in various industry forums to influence global cybersecurity development.
-A frequent speaker at various industry events, he also serves as a strategic executive advisor to CEOs.
-He volunteers his time advising to cybersecurity start‐ups seeing a weakness in super-duper secure stuff whilst is still on napkin drawings - can be quite annoying too.
-He is an author of 6 scientific publications and tens patents (incl.
-4 granted under the NATO HiTech project); further has dozens patents pending.
-Boris is a PhD candidate and a highest honor graduate at the Saint-Petersburg State University.
-He is willing to share all the knowledge with anyone who wants to learn – this can be your Team.
+He actively promotes industry collaboration, participates in various industry forums, and is a frequent speaker at various industry events to influence global cybersecurity development.
+He volunteers his time advising to cybersecurity start-ups seeing a weakness in super-duper secure stuff whilst is still on napkin drawings - can be quite annoying too.
+Boris is the highest honour graduate at the Saint-Petersburg State University.
+During his Ph.D. studies, he co-authored a number of publications and patents granted under the NATO HiTech project; further has many publications and dozens of patents granted and pending.
+He is willing to share all the knowledge with anyone who wants to learn – this can be you.